PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Related Works

 \subsection{Document Understanding Methods}

 Existing document understanding methods typically focus on either plain text or a limited number of document images.
-Methods that rely on pure text modality aim to process documents by first converting them into plain text through document parsing or Optical Character Recognition (OCR).
+Methods that rely on pure text modality aim to process documents by first converting them into plain text through document parsing or Optical Character Recognition (OCR)~\cite{zhao2024cbnet,zheng2024cdistnet,wu2024end,liu2025multi}.
 They then employ efficient long-context mechanisms to handle long texts, such as sparse attention~\cite{chen2024longlora}, memory networks~\cite{NEURIPS2023_8511d06d}, or position interpolation~\cite{peng2024yarn}.
 Besides, the methods based on retrieval-augmented generation (RAG)~\cite{yue2023disc,sarthi2024raptor,edge2024local} also show impressive capabilities for long texts.
-While these approaches can integrate visual elements by including image captions or transforming images into natural language descriptions, they struggle with fine-grained understanding of visual information.
+While these approaches can integrate visual elements by including image captions or transforming images into natural language descriptions, they struggle with a fine-grained understanding of visual information.
 This restricts their effectiveness in tasks requiring detailed interpretation of textual and visual components within documents.

 Another solution is visual document understanding with purely visual input, treating each document page as an image.
-Many MLLMs such as UniDoc~\cite{feng2023unidocuniversallargemultimodal}, mPLUG-DocOwl~\cite{ye2023mplugdocowl} and Vary~\cite{wei2023vary} can perform this task in an OCR-free manner.
-Vary~\cite{wei2023vary} employs an extra SAM-style~\cite{SAM} vision vocabulary specific to document and chart data, enabling direct encoding of entire pages with high compression ratios.
+Many MLLMs such as UniDoc~\cite{feng2023unidocuniversallargemultimodal}, mPLUG-DocOwl~\cite{ye2023mplugdocowl}, StrucTexTv3~\cite{lyu2024structextv3} and Vary~\cite{wei2025vary} can perform this task in an OCR-free manner.
 Other researchers have advanced the understanding of high-resolution document pages by dividing input images into smaller patches, such as UReader~\cite{ye2023ureader}, TextMonkey~\cite{liu2024textmonkey}, and LLaVA-NeXT~\cite{liu2024llavanext}.
 DocPedia~\cite{feng2023docpedia} processes high-resolution images in the frequency domain via the DCT transformation.
-InternLM-XComposer2-4KHD~\cite{internlmxcomposer2_4khd} and InternVL-V1.5~\cite{chen2024far} introduce a dynamic resolution mechanism with automatic patch configuration to capture more details.
+InternVL-V1.5~\cite{chen2024far} introduces a dynamic resolution mechanism to capture more details.
 The reliance on high resolution results in a higher number of tokens and cannot be extended to multi-page documents.
+Recently, CoPali~\cite{faysse2025colpali} uses Vision LLM to retrieve query-related image patches in a single-page image, but it has not been applied to multi-page documents and only conducts the retrieval task without the QA task.